OSGeo/grass/CONTRIBUTING.md

 The way to install the compiler tools and Python depends on the operating system.
-To make this easier, we have collected copy-paste instructions for most operating systems in our wiki:
+To make this easier, we have collected copy-paste instructions to install dependencies and compile GRASS source code for most operating systems.
+Please see our dedicated wiki:

 [Compile and install instructions](https://grasswiki.osgeo.org/wiki/Compile_and_Install)